Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Numerical Example

-The brief intervals in which the two signal vectors are of the same order of magnitude as the first-layer control signals are those in which the second layer intervenes in order to saturate either the output of the first car's NRF-based subcontroller (see Figure~\ref{fig:NRF_sat} below), or the speed of the lead car in the platoon (see Figure~\ref{fig:speed_sat}, also located below) with respect to these variables' prescribed bounds. { Finally, as anticipated in Section~\ref{subsubsec:implem} and as showcased by the runtime statistics showcased in Tables~\ref{tab:runtime_NRF} and \ref{tab:runtime_MPC} above, the implementation costs associated with our proposed solution are sufficiently modest such that command computation is well below the sampling period of our control system, namely $T_s=0.1$ seconds.
-Note that all simulations associated with these runtimes were performed via MATLAB R2024b, on a mid-range laptop equipped with an i9-100885H Intel Core processor.
+The brief intervals in which the two signal vectors are of the same order of magnitude as the first-layer control signals are those in which the second layer intervenes to saturate either the output of the first car's NRF-based subcontroller (see Figure~\ref{fig:NRF_sat} below), or the speed of the lead car in the platoon (see Figure~\ref{fig:speed_sat}, also located below) with respect to these variables' prescribed bounds. { Finally, as showcased by the runtime statistics displayed in Tables~\ref{tab:runtime_NRF} and \ref{tab:runtime_MPC}, which are located at the top of this page, the implementation costs associated with our solution are sufficiently modest such that command computation is well below the sampling period of our control system, namely $T_s=0.1$ seconds.
+Note that all simulations associated with these runtimes were performed in MATLAB R2024b on a mid-range laptop equipped with an Intel Core i9-100885H processor. {